swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/DisplayName.md

 ### Containing Elements

-The following items can include a technology root element:
+The following items can include a display name element:

 - ``Metadata``